OpenGlobe/Visual-Resourcing-Matrix/README.md

 "You take the blue pill, the story ends.
 You wake up in your bed and believe whatever you want to believe.
 You take the red pill, you stay in wonderland, and I show you how deep the rabbit hole goes."
 The term redpill refers to a human that is aware of the true nature of the Matrix." - [The Matrix](http://matrix.wikia.com/wiki/Redpill)

 # Visual-Resourcing-Matrix
-Simple way to clue others in on your availability.
+A simple way to clue others in on your availability.

 ## What it is
 Use a simple emoji to visually represent your availability to your team in Slack.